C-C-B: 1982–1984: CoConut Boys

-Although the band formation started in 1982, they wouldn't debut until June 1983 with the single Candy and the image as the Japanese-made Beach Boys.
+Although the band formation started in 1982, they would not debut until June 1983 with the single "Candy" and the image as the Japanese-made Beach Boys.
 It was promoted as an image song for a Zen-Noh's Yogurts commercial.
-After the single release, two earlier members Yamashita and Yamamoto left the band.
+After the single release, two early members, Yamashita and Yamamoto, left the band.
 During the year, they released their debut album Mild Weekend.

-In 1984, they released their second single, Hitomi Shoujo, with the two new members in, Yonekawa and Taguchi.
+In 1984, they released their second single, "Hitomi Shoujo", with two new members, Yonekawa and Taguchi.
 The single was used as a commercial for Rohto Pharmaceutical's Rohto products.
-B-side track Chili Dog ga Okiniiri has been used as a commercial for car's brand Mazda Familia.
-During the year, they released their second original album Boy's Life.
-Both of their two singles and albums weren't successful enough and didn't enter the Best Ten or Oricon Rankings.
+The B-side track, "Chili Dog ga Okiniiri", has been used as a commercial for car's brand Mazda Familia.
+During the year, they released their second album, Boy's Life.
+Neither of their two singles and albums charted.

 1985–1987: Commercial success and Sekiguchi's withdrawal

-In 1985, the band name has been changed to the C-C-B with the Watanabe's explanation for ordinary people to find it easier to read and remember them.
+In 1985, the band name changed to the C-C-B with the Watanabe's explanation for ordinary people to find it easier to read and remember them.

-After three years of no sales success and with the preparation for themselves to disband, their single Romantic ga Tomaranai has become their biggest and most well-sold single.
+After three years of no sales success and with the preparation for themselves to disband, their single "Romantic ga Tomaranai" became their biggest and best-selling single.
 It was used as a theme song to the Japanese television drama Maido Osawagaseshimasu.
 The single debuted at number 2 on the Oricon Weekly Single Rankings and remained at number 5 on Yearly Rankings.
 In the Best Ten rankings, they debuted at number 1 and remained at number 11 on Yearly Rankings.
-The single was rewarded as one of the best songs of the year along with the best arrangement of the year in the 27th Japan Record Awards.
+The single was awarded as one of the best songs of the year along with the best arrangement of the year in the 27th Japan Record Awards.

-The following single, School Girl wasn't as big a success as a previous single, the sound reminded of their earlier times and maintained in the top 10 charts.
-While the single version is performed by drummer Ryu, the album version is renamed with School Boy and performed by Sekiguchi.
+The following single, "School Girl", was not as successful as a previous, the sound reminded of their earlier times and maintained in the top 10 charts.
+While the single version is performed by drummer Ryu, the album version was renamed with "School Boy" and performed by Sekiguchi.
 The single debuted at number 6 on Oricon Single Weekly Charts and remained on number 52 on Yearly Charts.
 In the Best Ten rankings, the single debuted at number 5 and remained in yearly rankings at number 37.

-Their third single in the 1985, "Lucky Chance wo Mou Ichido" is also one of their biggest hits - debuted at number 3 on Oricon Single Weekly Rankings and remained number 50 on Yearly rankings, while in Best Ten Rankings it debuted at number 1 and remained in the yearly rankings at number 13.
+Their third single in the 1985, "Lucky Chance wo Mou Ichido" is also one of their biggest hits.
+It debuted at number 3 on Oricon Single Weekly Rankings and remained number 50 on Yearly rankings, while in Best Ten Rankings it debuted at number 1 and remained in the yearly rankings at number 13.
 The song gave the band's first appearance on the end of the year special Kouhaku Uta Gassen.
 The single won the Best Ballad Song Award at the 1986's FNS Kayousai.